DAHKY/DAHKY/README.md

 • I actually wrote my first plugins when i was 14 and that was with minecraft script, so i found my interest to expand and go deeper into programming minecraft plugins.

-## upcoming projects / targets 2025
+## Upcoming Projects / Targets 2025

-• I'm currently learning Java programming and am interested in applying my skills to develop Minecraft mods or plugins.
+**Goal:** Learn Java programming and apply it to Minecraft mod or plugin development.

 **Skills:**

-• Java basics
+* Java basics

-• Minecraft modding concepts (if applicable)
+* Minecraft modding concepts (if applicable)

 **Projects:**

-• (List any Minecraft Java projects you're working on)
+* (List any Minecraft Java projects you're working on)

+**Tools:**

+* IntelliJ IDEA

+**Contributions:**

-• I'm using IntelliJ IDEA to program and I'm always open to suggestions for improvement or general ideas.
+I'm always open to suggestions for improvement or general ideas.
+Please feel free to leave a comment or open an issue.